nginmesh/nginmesh/README.md

 ![Alt text](/images/nginx_sidecar.png?raw=true "Nginx Sidecar")

 ## Quick start
-Below are instructions to setup the Istio service mesh in a Kubernetes cluster using NGiNX as a sidecar.
+Below are instructions to setup the Istio service mesh in a Kubernetes cluster using NGINX as a sidecar.

 ### Prerequisities